ese-msc/c-primer/hello_world.md

 - What happens if you leave out the `\n` instruction in the C example?
 - Can you add a second line?

+## Summary

+In this section we've seen an example of one of the shortest possible C++ programs, and run it to produce output.
+In the next section we'll apply C++ to some numerical problems.